vergissberlin/bashlight/README.md

 ### Optional settings

-To install common git and tmux settings are tailored to bashlight simply run:
+To install common git and tmux settings are tailored with use for bashlight simply run:

 ```
 bash ~/.bin/bashlight/install.bash